jhpyle/docassemble/_docs/documents.md

 see the [Dictionary] subsection of the [Groups] section of the documentation.

-Your .docx tables can also loop over the columns of a table.
+Your DOCX tables can also loop over the columns of a table.

 ![table columns template source]({{ site.baseurl }}/img/docx-table-columns-template.png){: .maybe-full-width }

 ![table columns template result]({{ site.baseurl }}/img/docx-table-columns-assembled.png){: .maybe-full-width }

-The following example, which uses the template [docx-table-columns.docx], illustrates this.
+The following interview, which uses the template [docx-table-columns.docx], illustrates this.

 {% include side-by-side.html demo="docx-table-columns" %}